OHS Management System: Examples and Key Elements

 The second element of an OHS management system is that it helps an organization create a plan that sets out how it will fulfil its health and safety policy.
 This includes any arrangements and management structures required for an organization to meet its health and safety objectives and targets.

 Thirdly, OHS management software should outline how an organization plans to implement its health and safety policy and meet its objectives and targets.
 This includes how it will motivate employees to work safely, avoid accidents and protect their long term health.
 In terms of operation, the OHS management system should help an organization in the following areas:

-- How to involve staff to participate in the OHS process, via safety committees and safety representation system.
+- How to encourage staff to participate in the OHS process, via safety committees and a safety representation system.